NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Multi-Level KD Framework for NEFT-Compact

 \subsubsection{Codeword Alignment (CA)}

 CA focuses on the encoder’s compressed codeword representations, which serve as the key information carriers for reconstruction.
 The teacher network, with greater capacity, learns more discriminative codewords that preserve essential channel characteristics.
 By constraining the student’s codewords to closely match those of the teacher, CA improves both the encoding process and the fidelity of the subsequent decoding.
+The CA loss is formulated as